dcnieho/gazeMapper/README.md

 ## Complete instructions for Windows
 Installing and running gazeMapper on Windows will involve some use of the terminal.
 In this section we will show you step by step how to install, and then what to do every time you want to run gazeMapper.
 ### Installing gazeMapper
-1. To acquire and manage Python, install Anaconda by following [these instructions](https://www.anaconda.com/docs/getting-started/anaconda/install#windows-installation).
-Additional notes:
+1. If you do not yet have Python on your machine, you need to first install it.
+In these instructions we use the Miniforge clone of conda, but Anaconda or a bare Python installation (3.11 or later) would also work.
+To acquire and manage Python, install Miniforge by following [these instructions](https://github.com/conda-forge/miniforge?tab=readme-ov-file#windows).
-   1. Choose the graphical installer.
-   1. When clicking the installer link provided in these instructions, you may first be shown a user registration page.
-You can click "skip registration" there to directly go to the download files.
-1. Once anaconda is installed, open the Anaconda Powershell Prompt.
+1. Once Miniforge is installed, open the Miniforge Prompt from the Start menu.
 1. You now first need to make an environment with the correct Python version in which you can then install gazeMapper.
 To do so, type `conda create -n gazeMapper-env python=3.11 pip` and run the command. `gazeMapper-env` is the name of the environment you create with this comment.
 1. Activate the environment you have just created: `conda activate gazeMapper-env`.
-1. Now you need to install gazeMapper.
+1. Now you need to install gazeMapper into this environment.
 To do so, type and run `pip install gazeMapper`.

 ### Running gazeMapper
 If you have followed the above instructions to install gazeMapper, do the following each time you want to run gazeMapper:
-1. Open the Anaconda Powershell Prompt application.
+1. Open the Miniforge Prompt application.
 1. Activate the environment in which you have gazeMapper installed: type and run `conda activate gazeMapper-env`, where `gazeMapper-env` is the name of the environment you created using the above instructions.
 If you use an environment with a different name, replace the name in the command.
 1. Type and run `gazeMapper` in the Powershell prompt.

 ### Updating gazeMapper
 If you already have gazeMapper installed but want to update it to the latest version, do the following:
-1. Open the Anaconda Powershell Prompt application.
+1. Open the Miniforge Prompt application.
 1. Activate the environment in which you have gazeMapper installed: type and run `conda activate gazeMapper-env`, where `gazeMapper-env` is the name of the environment you created using the above instructions.
 If you use an environment with a different name, replace the name in the command.
 1. Type and run `pip install gazeMapper --upgrade`.